The Diving Museum, Stokes Bay Road, Gosport, PO12 2QU.

 The 2017 season is from Good Friday 14 April 2017 to Sunday 29 October 2017.

 Admission: Adults £3; Seniors and Children (under 16) £2; Family £8; Under 5s are free.

 Please note: The Diving Museum is housed in a Victorian Battery.
 There is a short flight of stairs down into the museum.
 Our volunteers are willing and able to assist anyone who may need help managing the stairs.
 We have a wheelchair in the museum which is available on request.
 Once you are in the museum all areas are then accessible by wheelchair.

 DIVING MUSEUM WAS VOTED ONE OF THE TOP SIX FAMILY-FRIENDLY MUSEUMS IN THE UK, 2015.

 It is no secret that we love kids.
-And so this year, along with 800 other museums in the UK, we entered the Telegraph’s Family Friendly Museum Award competition.
+And so in 2015, along with 800 other museums in the UK, we entered the Telegraph’s Family Friendly Museum Award competition.

 We were over the moon to find that we were selected as one of the top 20 family-friendly museums, and were even more amazed to make it into the top SIX!
 Congratulations to the winners, Tullie House, and the other finalists – we’re immensely proud to be in your company!

 Do come and visit us.
 We would be delighted to welcome you and show you around.

 It is not yet popularly known, but Gosport is the home of the global diving industry.
 The co-inventor of the diving helmet, John Deane, lived in Gosport from 1835 to 1845 during which time he discovered the Mary Rose.
 The first diving helmet ever sold by the inventors was to a Gosport mariner, Henry Abbinett.
 Gosport represents a natural home for the country’s premier historical diving museum.